MrZMN/FuzzyKey/fuzzy commitment/README.md

 ### Protocol Description
 - TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously (time depends on the ps string length required).
-- Suppose we use (n,k) binary BCH code.
-Both devices convert the PS analog signal to n-bit strings PS and PS'.
+- Both devices convert the PS analog signal to n-bit uniformly distirbuted random strings PS and PS'.
 These two strings should be very similar.
-- TX generates a purely random 128-bit string (may add some zero paddings on it to be k-length), then encodes it to be a n-bit codeword c using error correction code.
+- TX generates a purely random 128-bit string (may add some zero paddings), then encodes it to be one/many codewords c using error correction code.
+The whole length of the codeword(s) should be n-bit.
 - TX computes δ = c xor PS.
 - TX sends δ to RX over the wireless channel.
 - RX received δ.
-- RX calculates codeword c' = PS' xor δ = PS' xor c xor PS. c' should be different from c because of the inequality between PS and PS'.
+- RX calculates codeword c' = PS' xor δ = PS' xor c xor PS. c' should be different from c because of the mismatch between PS and PS'.
 - RX decodes c'.
 If the PS measurement mismatch is tolerable, RX gets c' = c.
 Then RX could extract the 128-bit key from c easily.

 - (Provement of agreement: send a hash from TX->RX, or send a MAC from RX->TX)